oddycode/Ext3nder-Electrified-Installer-for-Electra-v1.02/README.md

 NOTE : If you want to install it manually, extract the .deb file, and run the "install.sh".
 Because if you do it completely manually, it wont work.
 (Well.. for me it didn't work).
 If you want to uninstall it, you can use the "uninstall.sh" file in the root of your device, or you can do it from Cydia.
 You'll see "Ext3nder Installer" installed in Cydia.
 You safely can remove it by using the "Uninstall" button of Cydia.

-If someone wants to upload this .deb on his own Cydia Repository, I agree.
-BUT remember I'm not a developer.
+If someone wants to upload this .deb on his own Cydia Repository, I agree. (because I don't have a repo) BUT remember I'm not a developer.
 Just an Electra User.
 I'd like you to send me a message saying "Hey Laizrod.
 Can I upload "your" .deb on my repo?"
 And I'll answer "Yes, of course you can ^^"
+NOTE : I didn't try installing it with Cydia because I don't have a repo, but I think it works.
+So, if someone wants to upload the .deb file into his repo for testing installing via Cydia, you can, but tell me it.

 If you need to say "thank you" to someone, you need to say it to Julioverne ^^